lumenvox/mrcp-api/OPTIONAL.md

 ### MEDIA_SERVER__BARGE_IN_THRESHOLD

-Specifies how sure the VAD needs to be that the frame of data is speech before bargein.
-The higher the value, the more sure we need to be that the frame is speech before bargein.
+Specifies how sure the VAD needs to be that the frame of data is speech before barge-in.
+The higher the value, the more sure we need to be that the frame is speech before barge-in.

 Default Value: 50